 As a leading global provider of digital payment services, you likely have come across PayPal when shopping online, but you can also use the service to send or receive domestic and international payments.

 If you’re looking for the best way to make or receive international transfers, it’s good to know that PayPal is not the only option out there.
-That means it’s worth considering a few options to find the one that suits you best.
+Alternatives, like TransferWise for example, could save businesses up to 19x by opening a TransferWise for Business account.

 This guide will cover some alternatives to PayPal, looking at their key features, pricing and exchange rates, and what services they offer for businesses and freelancers.
-That means that whatever is important to you - whether that’s simple mobile payments, cost effective ATM withdrawals, a good range of payment options, or the lowest transaction fees - you’ll be able to find the right service for your needs.
+That means that whatever is important to you - you’ll be able to find the right service for your needs.